ananyar1007/aireadi_analysis/README.md

 ```

 ## Example: 2D, 3D, and Multimodal Training

-This example demonstrates how to utilize the AIREADI dataloader for various input configurations.
-While the core focus of this release is the dataloader, these scripts serve as practical starting points for model training:

 - 2D Model Training: For slice-based inputs such as OCT/OCTA center slices, OCTA slabs, and fundus images (CFP/IR).
 - 3D Model Training: For volume-based models that take full OCT or OCTA scans as input.